My Two Dads: Synopsis

-The series comes to an end (in the episode called "See You in September?") when Joey reconnects with a former girlfriend named Sarah, and eventually moves to San Francisco to live with her and her daughter, Grace.
-He stays in contact with Nicole, Michael and Judge Wilbur, all of whom remain in New York.
+The series comes to an end (in the episode called "See You in September?") when Joey reconnects with a former girlfriend named Sarah, and moves to San Francisco to live with her and her daughter, Grace.
+He stays in contact with Nicole, while Michael and Judge Wilbur remain in New York.
 Nicole writes a letter to Joey, in which she makes reference to going out to San Francisco to visit, and she ends by saying that no matter what, or where he is, or who he is with, she would always be happy with him as one of her two dads.

+The exterior shots of the building were taken at 484 Broome Street in New York City.